 Nick Adams’ death and friendships are more famous than his movies.
 Nick and Dennis Hopper were roommates and stole each other’s clean socks.I feel like I found a buried treasure with all these stories swiriling about with the ghosts of James Dean, Natalie Wood, Dennis Hopper, Elvis and my father.
 I love this stuff.

-Please join Allyson Adams and Michael Gregg Michaud to hear them discuss the Rebel cultural icons of our time this Saturday Nov.
+Please join me and Michael Gregg Michaud to hear us discuss the Rebel cultural icons of our time this Saturday Nov.
 2 at 4pm at Larry Edmunds Bookshop,

 It’s a Rebel weekend with LACMA premiering the new restored Rebel Without a Cause, the release of Sal, the new James Franco movie based on Sal Mineo by Michael Gregg Michaud and a book signing at Larry Edmunds Bookshop featuring Sal Mineo author Michael Gregg Michaud and me, The Rebel & The King.
 Come on down if you are in Hollywood…there’s no business like SALacious stars and their stories.

 The Rebel & The King by Nick Adams consists of an original manuscript by my Dad that details his close relationship with Elvis Presley during the famous singer’s Tupelo homecoming concert in 1956.
 Nick Adams became Presley’s best friend when Elvis came to Hollywood after they met on the set of Love Me Tender.
 Both were young actors and Elvis was a huge James Dean fan and knew struggling actor Nick Adams was one of Dean’s close friends before his death.
 Daddy gives a behind-the-scenes look at Elvis as a young artist with aspirations of being a great actor even as his musical career soars.